 HEAP helps low-income households meet the cost of heating their homes.
 The benefit can pay for fuel, your utility source, and heating equipment replacement and repairs.
 The benefit is paid directly to the heating vendor or utility company.
+You may be able to get HEAP even if your heat is included in your rent.

 Heads Up